Mike-Vilms/cfa-i-fi/README.md

 - A **covered bond** is a debt obligation backed by a segregated pool of assets called a “cover pool”.

 ##  Legal and Regulatory Considerations

+## Structure of a Bond’s cash flows
+- **Plain vanilla bond**: make periodic, fixed coupon payments and a lump-sum payment of principal at maturity
+  - Such a bond is also known as a bullet bond because the entire payment of principal occurs at maturity
+- **Amortizing bond**: has a payment schedule that calls for periodic payments of interest and repayments of principal
+  - A bond that is fully amortized is characterized by a fixed periodic payment schedule that reduces the bond’s outstanding principal amount to zero by the maturity date
+- **Partially amortized bond**: also makes fixed periodic payments until maturity, but only a portion of the principal is repaid by the maturity date.
+  - Thus, a balloon payment is required at maturity to retire the bond’s outstanding principal amount